The Difference Between Astronomy and Astrology

 An extraordinary claim is one that contradicts a fact that has been well established and is widely accepted in the scientific community.
 "Scientific facts" are really just statements that have a very high degree of certainty.
 To contradict such a statement, you had better have evidence available that is even higher up the certainty scale.
 A "leap of faith" is not evidence.
 An emotional attachment to an idea is not evidence.

 So why don't scientists bother to refute the claims of all the pseudoscientists running around?
 Easy--first, there are so many false claims out there that the legitimate scientist wouldn't have any time left to do anything else.
-If an extraordinary claim doesn't come from a credible source in the first place, that is, from someone who has the credentials to propose the idea, then it just doesn't make any sense to dignify it with a response.
+If an extraordinary claim doesn't come from a credible source in the first place, that is, from someone who has the credentials to propose the idea, then it just doesn't make any sense to spend hours on a response.
 If you want to propose a theory about an ancient civilization, you better have a verifiable, reputable background in that field with at least some history of publications and recognition.
 That is to say, you better have put in the work.
 If you haven't, why should someone who has put in the years of work required to understand that field bother to respond to your claims?

 Why do some people want to believe so desperately in the nonsense that they espouse?
 Bad science is everywhere, not only in print and on the web, but especially on television.